• States

 The 630-foot stainless steel arch was built as a monument in 1963 to celebrate the westward expansion of the United States.

-To this day, it is actually the world’s tallest arch!
+To this day, it is the world’s tallest arch!

 While there, be sure to ride the tram to the top of the Gateway Arch.
-At the peak, you’ll be able to see stunning views of the city of St. Louis.
+At the peak, you will see stunning views of St. Louis.

 Mount Rushmore National Memorial, South Dakota